mrocklin/blog/_posts/work/2016-09-22-cluster-deployments.md

 many distributed services / users play nicely together.
 They're essential for any modern cluster deployment.

-The people deploying Dask on these cluster resource managers are usually power-users; they know how their resource managers work and they've read the [documentation on how to setup Dask clusters](http://distributed.readthedocs.io/en/latest/setup.html).
+The people deploying Dask on these cluster resource managers are power-users;
+they know how their resource managers work and they read the [documentation on how to setup Dask clusters](http://distributed.readthedocs.io/en/latest/setup.html).
 Generally these users are pretty happy; however we should reduce this barrier so that non-power-users with access to a cluster resource manager can use Dask on their